heremaps/gluecodium/docs/lime_idl.md

 An important property of languages boundary transitions is conservation of referential equality: is the object equal to itself by reference (or by pointer in C++) when sent across this boundary twice?
 There are two distinct sub-cases:
-* "send twice": the object is sent twice in the same between-languages direction, and then two copies of the object are compared in the destination language.
+* "send twice": the object is sent twice in the same direction between languages, and then two copies of the object are compared in the destination language.
 * "round trip": the object is sent between languages in one direction, then back again to the source language, and the copy is compared to the original object in the source language.